tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 That's a bit close for comfort, but it is what I used in the examples that follow.

 The currents and power consumption are reasonably low (peaking at 0.94W) so I'm building this on a breadboard.
+I'm using my [LEAP#407 DPS3005-based power supply](../../../Equipment/DPS3005BenchPowerSupply) for power, set for 9V with a 0.5A current limit just in case.

 Note that the danger of high-voltages are present.
 A nice feature of the circuit is that it does discharge capacitors on power-down.